curl/everything-curl/libcurl/callbacks/header.md

 *size* multiplied with *nmemb*. libcurl buffers headers and delivers only "full" headers, one by one, to this callback.

-The data passed to this function is not be zero terminated!
+The data passed to this function is not be zero terminated.
 You cannot, for example, use printf's `%s` operator to display the contents nor strcpy to copy it.